 The redress scheme for the two million flogged worthless card security insurance from Affinion (often branded Sentinel) has now closed, but you might be able to claim for old policies.
-Or you've got until 16 September for "exceptional cases" to be considered.

-If you think you were mis-sold the insurance before 2005, this guide will also show how to complain to your bank and then escalate to the free Financial Ombudsman if you don't have any success.
+If you think you were mis-sold the insurance before 2005, this guide will show you how to complain to your bank and then escalate to the free Financial Ombudsman if you don't have any success.

 In this guide...